rbohan/MongoLDAP/README.md

 Use the appropriate method (`apt-get`, `yum`, `m`, etc) to install MongoDB Enterprise Edition on your client machine.

-### Create mongod.conf file pointing to our new LDAP server
+### Create mongod.cfg file pointing to our new LDAP server

-Create the following mongod.conf file on your client machine:
+Create the following mongod.cfg file on your host machine:

 ```
-cat <<EOF > mongod.conf
+cat <<EOF > mongod.cfg
 storage:
   dbPath: /data/